Online ticket dismissal course for cyclists

 Simple implementation requires only the following:

-- A decision by court administrators/judge(s) to offer the option to defendants.
+- Decide to offer the option to defendants.

-- Communicating the decision and details to court staff.
+- Communicate the decision and details to court staff.
 (We provide the necessary details/training materials.)

-- Posting of the option on your court website, and Police site if desired.
+- Post the option on your court website, and police website if desired.
 (We provide the content, which you may edit as you see fit.)

 Providing this training offers all the benefits of a traditional ‘defensive driving’ course: